lp64ace/bob/README.md

 # Portable Executable Loader

-Executables sometimes use dynamically linked libraries (DLLs) in order to overwrite functionality of a given application.
-These portable executables are nothing more than a sequence of ASM instructions and headers, they are mapped into the remote application memory and then their DllMain is called.
-The remote thread is then terminated and the loader exists.
-The portable executable is responsible for attaching in the remote application.
+The operation is usually refered to as DLL Injection although the technique is manual mapping of the DLL to a remote process.

 # How it Works

-Bob *builds* a remote thread and attaches a triggerable loop that can execute APC code.
-Each operation that needs to be run remotely on the target process is queued and run through that single thread using Just In Time, Assembly compilation!
+The DLL main is triggered by a remote thread created on the target application after mapping all the sections into memory and triggering necessary procedures for Thread Local storage and initializers.

 # Build